caiorss/Functional-Programming/papers/README.md

 }
 ```

-### Monadic parsing in Haskell
+## Monadic parsing in Haskell<a id="sec-1-6" name="sec-1-6"></a>

-This paper is a tutorial on defining recursive descent parsers in Haskell.
-In the spirit of one-stop shopping, the paper combines material from three areas into a single source.
-The three areas are functional parsers (Burge, 1975; Wadler, 1985; Hutton, 1992; Fokker, 1995), the use of monads to structure functional programs (Wadler, 1990; Wadler, 1992a; Wadler, 1992b), and the use of special syntax for monadic programs in Haskell (Jones, 1995; Peterson et al. , 1996).
-More specifically, the paper shows how to define monadic parsers using do notation in Haskell.
-Of course, recursive descent parsers defined by hand lack the efficiency of bottom up parsers generated by machine (Aho et al., 1986; Mogensen, 1993; Gill & Marlow, 1995).
-However, for many research applications, a simple recursive descent parser is perfectly sufficient.
-Moreover, while parser generators typically offer a fixed set of combinators for describing grammars, the method described here is completely extensible: parsers are first-class values, and we have the full power of Haskell available to define new combinators for special applications.
-The method is also an
+This paper is a tutorial on defining recursive descent parsers in
+Haskell.
+In the spirit of one-stop shopping, the paper combines
+material from three areas into a single source.
+The three areas are
+functional parsers (Burge, 1975; Wadler, 1985; Hutton, 1992; Fokker,
+1995), the use of monads to structure functional programs (Wadler,
+1990; Wadler, 1992a; Wadler, 1992b), and the use of special syntax for
+monadic programs in Haskell (Jones, 1995; Peterson et al. ,
+1996).
+More specifically, the paper shows how to define monadic
+parsers using do notation in Haskell.
+Of course, recursive descent
+parsers defined by hand lack the efficiency of bottom up parsers
+generated by machine (Aho et al., 1986; Mogensen, 1993; Gill & Marlow,
+1995).
+However, for many research applications, a simple recursive
+descent parser is perfectly sufficient.
+Moreover, while parser
+generators typically offer a fixed set of combinators for describing
+grammars, the method described here is completely extensible: parsers
+are first-class values, and we have the full power of Haskell
+available to define new combinators for special applications.
+The
-excellent illustration of the elegance of functional programming.
-The paper is targeted at the level of a good undergraduate student who is familiar
+method is also an excellent illustration of the elegance of functional
+programming.
+The paper is targeted at the level of a good
-with Haskell, and has completed a grammars and parsing course.
-Some knowledge of functional parsers would be useful, but no experience with monads is assumed.
-A Haskell library derived from the paper is available on the web from:
+undergraduate student who is familiar with Haskell, and has completed
+a grammars and parsing course.
+Some knowledge of functional parsers
+would be useful, but no experience with monads is assumed.
+A Haskell
+library derived from the paper is available on the web from:

 ```
 Hutton, Graham, and Erik Meijer.